Coping with Disability

 Center for Guardianship Excellence – Nationwide Leader in Guardianship Research, as well as training and support programs for both professional guardians and family guardians.

 Massachusetts Guardianship Association – Working to unite professionals and families to ensure that every person’s dignity is respected and voice is heard through education, fostering connections, and elevating the standards of guardianship.

 Massachusetts Guardianship Policy Institute – The Institute’s mission is to inspire policy change and social justice for isolated adults with unmet decisional support needs in Massachusetts.

 National Guardianship Association – NGA seeks to protect adults under guardianship by ensuring that their guardians receive quality education and access to resources.

 Public Guardian Services (PGS) – PGS is a pilot project in collaboration with the Commonwealth of Massachusetts Probate and Family Court, providing guardianship and conservatorship services to Massachusetts residents in Suffolk and Plymouth Counties, serving as a guardian, conservator, or other fiduciary of last resort for those who are decisionally impaired and who have no other suitable person available to assist.

-Mass Chapter of National Academy of Elder Law Attorney (Mass NAELA) – Members of Mass NAELA are attorneys who are experienced and trained in working with the legal problems of older Americans and individuals of all ages with disabilities.
+Mass Chapter of National Academy of Elder Law Attorneys (Mass NAELA) – Members of Mass NAELA are attorneys who are experienced and trained in working with the legal problems of older Americans and individuals of all ages with disabilities.